 Recent advances in large language models (LLMs) have led to improvements in performance across diverse tasks \cite{grattafiori2024llama3herdmodels, openai2024gpt4ocard}.
 Nonetheless, hallucination---the generation of factually inaccurate or fabricated content---remains a persistent limitation \cite{Ji_2023}, with some arguing that it is theoretically unavoidable \cite{xu2024hallucination, kalai2025languagemodelshallucinate}.
-This poses an obstacle to deploying LLMs, particularly in high-stakes domains such as law and healthcare \cite{jayakumar-etal-2023-large, sakai2025largelanguagemodelshealthcare}.
+This poses an obstacle to the reliable use of LLMs, particularly in high-stakes domains such as law and healthcare \cite{jayakumar-etal-2023-large, sakai2025largelanguagemodelshealthcare}.

 As a remedy, recent studies refine LLMs to provide not only answers but also confidence estimates \cite{lin2022teaching, tian-etal-2023-just, xiong2024can}, aiming to manage the inherent incompleteness of LLMs rather than eliminate it entirely.
 In this sense, the estimated confidence is intended to approximate the likelihood of the corresponding answer being correct \cite{pmlr-v70-guo17a}.\footnote{In related work, the terms \textbf{uncertainty} and \textbf{confidence} are often used interchangeably.
-For clarification, we follow the definitions of \citet{lin2024generating}: uncertainty pertains only to the input ($q$), i.e., $p(\cdot|q)$, while confidence concerns both the input and the corresponding answer ($a$), that is, $p(\cdot|q,a)$. } Well-calibrated models can thus express high assurance when confident and appropriately convey caution when uncertain, reinforcing their reliability.
+For clarification, we follow the definitions of \citet{lin2024generating}: uncertainty pertains only to the input ($q$), i.e., $P(\cdot|q)$, while confidence concerns both the input and the corresponding answer ($a$), that is, $P(\cdot|q,a)$. } Well-calibrated models can thus express high assurance when confident and appropriately convey caution when uncertain, reinforcing their reliability.

-Confidence estimation in LLMs has been pursued through diverse directions, including post-hoc score extraction or prompting models to generate confidence scores directly.
-Among these methods, \textit{verbalized confidence}, which requires LLMs to articulate confidence levels in natural language during generation, has attracted sustained attention for its universal applicability and user-friendly nature \cite{yang2025on}.
-However, its broader application is hindered by the well-known issue of overconfidence \cite{xiong2024can, groot-valdenegro-toro-2024-overconfidence, leng2025taming, xu-etal-2025-language}, namely the tendency to assign high confidence irrespective of output quality (see Figure \ref{fig:motivation_diagram}).
+Confidence estimation in LLMs has been explored through a range of approaches, including post-hoc extraction of confidence scores.
+Among these, \textit{verbalized confidence}, which requires LLMs to articulate confidence levels in natural language during generation, has attracted sustained attention due to its universal applicability and user-friendly nature \cite{yang2025on}.
+However, its broader application is hindered by the well-known issue of overconfidence \cite{xiong2024can, groot-valdenegro-toro-2024-overconfidence, leng2025taming, xu-etal-2025-language}, i.e., the tendency to assign high confidence irrespective of output quality (see Figure \ref{fig:motivation_diagram}).